When it comes to credit scores, there’s a lot of confusion and misinformation out there.

 To build credit, you’ll need to open your own credit accounts and keep them in good standing by always making payments on time.
 This is the foundation of a good credit score.

-However, as we mentioned, it can be difficult to start building credit since lenders want to see a credit score and credit history before extending credit.
+However, as we mentioned, it can be difficult for many people to start building credit since lenders typically want to see a good credit score and an established credit history before extending credit.

-The fastest way to build credit, especially for those who have a limited credit history, is to piggyback on the credit of someone else.
-Examples of credit piggybacking include getting a cosigner or guarantor in order to qualify for credit, opening a joint account with someone, or being added as an authorized user.
+The fastest way to build credit, especially for those who have a limited credit history, is to become associated with the credit of someone else.
+Examples of this strategy include getting a cosigner or guarantor, opening a joint account with someone, or being added as an authorized user to an existing credit card account in good standing.

-Once you have started to establish a credit history by piggybacking, you can continue to build up your credit by opening up more tradelines.
-You can also add tradelines to your credit file that already have years of perfect payment history to help balance out the effects of any derogatory accounts.
+Once you have started to establish a credit history through one of these methods, you can continue to build up your credit by opening up more tradelines.

-Since payment history makes up the majority of your credit score, the most important thing is to get all of your accounts current and make sure to make all payments on time in the future, and your credit score should gradually recover.
+Since payment history makes up the majority of your credit score, the most important thing is to get all of your accounts current and make all payments on time in the future, and your credit score should gradually recover.

 When it comes to boosting your credit score, lasting results will require patience, good financial practices, and knowledge of how the credit system works.
-Use our free educational resources to learn more about credit scores, building credit, and how tradelines can help add credit history to your credit report.
+At TradelineSupply.com, you can use the free educational resources in our Knowledge Center to learn more about credit scores and building credit.